yuyuz/FLASH/README.md

 ## Benchmark Datasets

-All the benchmark datasets are available [here](http://www.cs.ubc.ca/labs/beta/Projects/autoweka/datasets/).
-These datasets was first introduced by [Auto-WEKA](http://www.cs.ubc.ca/labs/beta/Projects/autoweka/) and have been widely used to evaluate Bayesian optimization methods.
+All the benchmark datasets are publicly available [here](http://www.cs.ubc.ca/labs/beta/Projects/autoweka/datasets/).
+These datasets were first introduced by [Auto-WEKA](http://www.cs.ubc.ca/labs/beta/Projects/autoweka/) and have been widely used to evaluate Bayesian optimization methods.

+Due to the file size policy, we are not able to provide all those datasets in our Github repository.
+To deploy a benchmark dataset, just download the zip file from [here](http://www.cs.ubc.ca/labs/beta/Projects/autoweka/datasets/) and uncompress it.
+You will get a folder with the dataset name which contains training data ``train.arff`` and testing data ``test.arff``.
+Put the dataset folder in our ``data`` folder.

 ## How to Run?